argumentcomputer/yatima-lang-proto/README.md

 - **Content-Addressing** powers reproducible builds, and peer-to-peer package management over IPFS.
 A Yatima content-address represents an _immutable_ program and all its dependencies.
-That means if someones shares an address like with you, you can perfectly replicate their computation (and in principle even their computing environment!).
+That means if someones shares an address with you, you can perfectly replicate their computation (and in principle even their computing environment!).
 Since the program is immutable, the way it runs the first time is the way it runs everytime.
 - **First-class types**.
 This lets you the programmer to tell the compiler what